Streamlined quantum computing with macronode cluster states: Double bouncing beam splitters

 \subsection{Beam splitter}

-Double bouncing a beam splitter cannot be performed using the simple rules in~\cite{Walshe2020}, because beam splitter unitaries are not generated by a single tensor product of quadrature operators.
-However, we can decompose a beam splitter into a product of such operators (up to an overall phase) using an LDU decomposition~\cite{Walshe2020}.
-We consider a general beam splitter between modes $j$ and $k$ parameterized by $\theta$,
+Double bouncing a beam splitter cannot be performed using the simple rules in Ref.~\cite{Walshe2020} because beam splitter unitaries are not generated by a single tensor product of quadrature operators.
+However, we can decompose a beam splitter into a product of such operators (up to an overall phase) using a lower-diagonal-upper (LDU) decomposition~\cite{Walshe2020}.
+We consider a general beam splitter between modes $j$ and $k$ parametrized by $\theta$,

 which has unequal transmissivity $T$ and reflectivity $R$: $T = \cos^2 \theta$ and $R = \sin^2 \theta$, with $T^2 + R^2 = 1$.
 The 50:50 beam splitter used in the main text, Eq.~\eqref{beam splitterdef}, has $\theta = \pi/4$.
 Hermitian conjugation is equivalent to exchanging the inputs: $\op B_{jk}^\dag(\theta) = \op B_{kj}(\theta)$.